 It's disheartening to see some freelancers willing to undervalue their work or time, and it isn't a coincedence that this is a common pattern with the claims we see at With Jack.

 Being insured should give you the confidence to stand your ground with clients who try to mistreat you or extract more from you than has been agreed.

-When this happens, you should be able to confidently say, “I’ve done the work, I've been cooperative, I've adhered to the terms of the contract”.
-Don't be afraid to refer to your contract and statement of work to show that you’ve been doing what’s asked of you.
+What does standing your ground look like?
+Having the confidence to say, “I’ve done the work, I've been cooperative, I've adhered to the terms of the contract”.
+Don't be afraid to refer to your contract and statement of work to show that you’ve done what’s asked of you.

 If you stand firm but the client warns you they'll take things that little bit further with a threat of legal action if you don't comply, that’s when your professional indemnity policy is triggered.

 In this worst case scenario you have help—both legally and financially (assuming the event is covered under your policy)—to navigate that situation.
-More often than not by standing firm the client backs down.
+In our experience, more often than not, the client backs down when you stand firm.

-If, on the other hand, you don’t have the confidence to deal with the conflict and give the client what they’re asking for, you not only have the mental stress from dealing with the conflict, but possibly a financial stress or strain on your time and mental health.
+If you don’t have the confidence to deal with the conflict and instead give the client what they’re asking for, you not only have the mental stress from dealing with the conflict, but possibly a financial stress or strain on your time and mental health.

 The practical element of insurance is getting affordable legal help should you need it, but it’s really the aspirational element of being insured that most freelancers benefit from.
 Insurance should give you the confidence to stand firm with unreasonable clients, knowing that if they do push things that little bit further you have the help to get you through it.